JacquesBronk/docker-101/README.md

 This repository aims to illuminate the path for your Docker journey.

->[Information]
->**A Couple of Things to Note**
+> [!NOTE]
->1.
-At any time, you are free to create an Issue, when you require one of the following
+> 1. At any time, you are free to create an Issue, when you require one of the following
 >	    - A better explanation on a topic that is related to docker.
 >	    - An example needs to be extended or included.
->2.
-You can create Pull Requests to amend the documentation, examples.
+> 2. You can create Pull Requests to amend the documentation, examples.
 Contributions are always welcome.

 🐳 **Docker Basics: Laying the Groundwork for Containerization Mastery**